 Appendix: Detailed Analysis of Road Costs and Revenue

-As at the time of writing, the latest period for which all the required detailed figures are available is the 2008-09 financial year.
-However, to get a reliable picture of general trends, and correct for extraneous factors such as the Global Financial Crisis, we take into account equivalent figures for previous years where appropriate.
+Official figures are notorious for taking years to generate reliably.
+For our last full accounting, the latest period for which all the required detailed figures were available was the 2008-09 financial year.
+To get a reliable picture of general trends, and correct for extraneous factors such as the Global Financial Crisis, we have also noted equivalent figures for previous years where appropriate.

-Generally, since the commencement of the Howard Government’s AusLink programme in 2005 there has been a sharp increase in road spending by both Federal and State Governments.
-On the other hand, growth in car travel has been slowed by increases in petrol prices, by generational shifts in travel habits, and by the not-quite recession following the Global Financial Crisis.
+Generally, since the commencement of the former Howard Government’s AusLink programme back in 2005 there has been a sharp increase in road spending by both Federal and State Governments.
+On the other hand, growth in car travel has been slowed by increases in petrol prices, by generational shifts in travel habits, and by sluggish economic conditions that have persisted to some degree since the Global Financial Crisis.
 So there has not been a similar increase in revenue from motorists.

 Previously published figures for the road deficit (such as our own earlier figure of $16 billion for 2004-05) therefore give a fairly conservative picture of the present situation.
 This is despite the various small, fairly cosmetic steps that have been taken to reduce subsidies to road transport, such as the abolition of direct fuel subsidies by State governments (see below).